-We look at the requirements for the Tier 2 visa route for dependents, including who is eligible, what it allows the holder to do and how to apply.
+We look at the requirements for the Tier 2, Skilled Worker and Health & Care Worker visa dependents, including who is eligible, what it allows the holder to do and how to apply.

-Eligibility under the Tier 2 dependent visa is limited to immediate family members of individuals who have or are applying for leave to remain in the UK under one of the following categories:
+Eligibility for a dependent visa is limited to immediate family members of individuals who have, or are applying for, leave to remain in the UK under one of the following categories:

 - Tier 2 Minister of religion

 - Tier 2 Sportsperson

 - Tier 2 Intracompany Transfer

 Immediate family members are limited to: